A guide to visiting magical Sintra from Lisbon!

 Sintra is one of those truly romantic destinations, allowing you to escape reality and making you feel as if you’ve just stepped into some lavish bygone era.
 Wedged on the side of a mountain and surrounded by lush forests, this is a very special place.

 The various palaces, castles and estates bear testament to the days that Sintra served as the summer residence of the Portuguese royals.
-And as a result, today it is classified as a UNESCO heritage site for it’s cultural significance.
+And as a result, today it is classified as a UNESCO heritage site in Portugal for its cultural significance.

 With Sintra being situated only about 30 – 40 km’s outside of central Lisbon and easily accessible by a 40 min train ride, it’s a perfect day out of the city!